UpstreamInno/guardian_client/pitch.md

 *Gates called for a "national tracking system similar to South Korea, saying that "in Seattle, the [University of Washington] is providing thousands of tests per day but no one is connected to a national tracking system" and that "Whenever there is a positive test it should be seen to understand where the disease is and whether we need to strengthen the social distancing."*

 We need to get a system onto users mobile phones that be extended in the future.
-Wwher

 # Description